cameron-simpson/css/doc/pypa-the-missing-outline.md

   the fields used in `pyproject.toml` are described in [PEP 621](https://peps.python.org/pep-0621/)
-- a `[build-system]` table specifying your build tool, which you will use to create the upload artifacts and which an installer such as `pip` will use to complete an install from a source distribution
+- a `[build-system]` table specifying your build tool, which you will use to create the build artifacts and which an installer such as `pip` will use to complete an install from a source distribution